-Instead of statically proving that a program does not leak high data, some techniques aim to prevent unwanted information leakage for arbitrary programs at runtime, including leakage as a result of internal timing channels by modifying the language runtime [Vassena et al. 2019], using information flow aware concurrency primitives [Stefan et al. 2012], or by transforming the original program [Russo et al. 2006].
+Some techniques prevent unwanted information leakage (including leakage as a result of internal timing channels) at runtime by modifying the language runtime [Vassena et al. 2019], using information flow aware concurrency primitives [Stefan et al. 2012], or by transforming the original program [Russo et al. 2006].
 Such techniques can allow running programs that would be rejected by static techniques, but at the cost of requiring specific runtimes or affecting execution performance.